* Newly nationalized oil firm needs $7 bln annual investment

 Crude production fell 5.9 percent and natural gas output slipped 3.4 percent last year as power demand rose 5.1 percent, according to the latest figures from the Argentine Institute of Petroleum and Gas.

-YPF's proven reserves of crude and natural gas - which do not include the new shale finds - fell 15 percent and 31 percent, respectively, between 2007 and 2010.
-(Additional reporting by Helen Popper and Alejandro Lifschitz; editing by Andre Grenon)
+YPF’s proven reserves of crude and natural gas - which do not include the new shale finds - fell 15 percent and 31 percent respectively between 2007 and 2010.
+(Reporting by Helen Popper and Alejandro Lifschitz)